How To Get A Motorcycle License In Michigan?

 How Do I Add a Motorcycle Endorsement in Michigan Online?

 To add a motorcycle endorsement online, you must be at least 18 years old and have a valid Michigan driver’s license.
 First, make sure you have passed an approved motorcycle education course or a rider skill test.
-Visit the Michigan Secretary of State’s online services and go to the “driver's license and ID section” and Click “More Driver Services”.
-Log into your Secretary of State account or create one if needed, then follow the prompts to request your endorsement.
+Visit the Michigan Secretary of State’s online services and go to the “driver's license and ID section” and click “More Driver Services”.
+Log in to your Secretary of State account or create one if needed, then follow the prompts to request your endorsement.
 And finally, pay the $16 fee using credit/debit/e-check/ bank account number.

 What Items Should I Bring When Participating in a Motorcycle Safety Course?